Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Introduction

+Based on these newly annotated datasets, we modify previous approaches with proposed techniques and make them accessible to the more challenging 3DPAG task, benchmarking the new task as well.
+There are two plug-and-play techniques proposed: \textbf{1)}~Optimizing the {\textit{phrase-object alignment}} (POA) map, which is obtained from the multi-head cross-attention layer. \textbf{2)}~Conducting \textit{phrase-specific pre-training} strategy.
+Several phrase-specific masks alternate the target object to other mentioned objects, making the model easier to capture fine-grained contexts in the 3D scene.
+Experimental results confirm that adopting 3DPAG can effectively boost the performance of several existing 3DVG methods.
+By applying our proposed datasets and methodology, even state-of-the-art method~\cite{huang2022multi} gains great improvements on standard 3DVG task, \ie, achieving 59.0\%, 68.0\%, and 59.9\% accuracies on Nr3D, Sr3D, and ScanRefer datasets, respectively.

-In summary, our main contributions can be summarized as follows: \begin{itemize} \item We introduce a more explainable phrase-aware 3D visual grounding (3DPAG) task based on the fine-grained 3DVG datasets, containing about 400K newly phrase-level manual annotations from 170K sentences.
-The 3DPAG task aims to identify all phrase-related objects in the 3D scene and then conduct explicitly contextual reasoning to ground the target object. \item The proposed phrase-object alignment (POA) map confirms that the 3DPAG can improve the 3DVG performance in an explainable way, achieving better cues to guide the grounding procedure. \item We propose a novel framework, named {PhraseRefer}, which conducts optimization of the phrase-object alignment map and phrase-specific pre-training to achieve state-of-the-art performance on both 3DVG and 3DPAG tasks. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item[-] We introduce the phrase-aware 3D visual grounding (3DPAG) task based on the fine-grained 3DVG datasets, containing about 227K newly phrase-level manual annotations from 88K sentences. \item[-] We propose novel techniques, named phrase-object alignment map optimization and phrase-specific pre-training.
+They make previous 3DVG models accessible to the more challenging 3DPAG task. \item[-] The developed dataset and components confirm that the 3DPAG greatly improves the 3DVG performance, and the enhanced approach achieves state-of-the-art performance on several benchmarks.